-In 1848, Slovenians demanded an autonomous Slovenia and the use of the Slovenian language in schools and government.
+In 1848, Slovenians demanded autonomous Slovenia and the use of the Slovenian language in schools and government.
 The emperor refused but during the late 19th Century, Slovenes formed political parties.
-However they wanted autonomy rather than outright independence.
-Then in 1918 with the end of the First World War, the Austro-Hungarian Empire disintegrated and Slovenes joined with Serbs and Croats to form a new state led by Serbian King Peter I. In 1929 the next king, Alexander, made himself absolute ruler and he renamed the kingdom Yugoslavia.
-However he was assassinated in 1934.
+However, they wanted autonomy rather than outright independence.
+Then in 1918 with the end of the First World War, the Austro-Hungarian Empire disintegrated and Slovenes joined with Serbs and Croats to form a new state led by Serbian King Peter I. In 1929 the next king, Alexander, made himself an absolute ruler and he renamed the kingdom Yugoslavia.
+However, he was assassinated in 1934.

 In December 1991 Slovenia gained a new constitution and on 15 January 1992, Slovenian independence was recognized by the EU.
 Like many eastern European countries, Slovenia faced a painful transition from Communism to Capitalism during the 1990s.
 However, in 2004, Slovenia became a member of the EU.
 Also in 2004, Slovenia joined NATO.
 In 2007 Slovenia joined the Euro.